 Stilwell said she felt the team was not following the game plan enough during the first game, but saw significant improvement during the second.

 “In the time outs, there’s a lot of talk about ‘Okay, remember what we talked about pre-match.
 We gotta start executing,’” Stilwell said.
 “That transition in the second set was all about game plan.
-We served by people, we set up our blocks better, we didn’t hesitate in defense, and we started attacking zone one.”
+We served by people, we set up our blocks better, we didn’t hesitate in defense and we started attacking zone one.”

 The playing field evened yet again during the third set as RIT shifted to a three-middle offense for the remainder of the match, giving them added blockers across the net.
 Stilwell commended the adjustment made by the Tigers, but it seemed to be too little too late for the cats.
-Down 9-8, the Bombers went on an 8-1 run and build up a lead they would never relinquish.
+Down 9-8, the Bombers went on an 8-1 run and built up a lead they would never relinquish.
 The final point came from sophomore outside hitter Gabriela Gonzalez-Abreu when her kill split two blockers and landed between two Tiger defenders.
 Gonzalez-Abreu led the match in kills, logging 12 on the day.

 “I would say it’s easy to go out, work really hard and have a good game when you have such amazing people around you who support you and play really well,” Cox said.
 “Even coming off of not playing a lot, you come out and everybody has your back and goes after all the balls you set up.”

-Cox was not the only Bomber to step up when given the chance today, as first-year outside hitter/right side Jayden Wiese put together one of her best games of the season.
-Weise had six kills and the first solo block of her career with a hitting percentage of 0.417, the best efficiency of any Bomber with at least ten attempts tonight.
+Cox was not the only Bomber to step up when given the chance today, as first-year student outside hitter/right side Jayden Wiese put together one of her best games of the season.
+Weise had six kills and the first solo block of her career with a hitting percentage of 0.417, the best efficiency of any Bomber with at least 10 attempts tonight.
 The Bombers proved that their roster is not just talented, but deep, too.